Kari Carroll LPC, LMFT

 -Research labs in psychoneuroendocrinology (stress hormones) and social psychology

-Things that keep me nourished are yoga, rock climbing, high altitudes, poetry, international travel, cultural criticism, down tempo electronica, being brave and taking risks, mutually beneficial relationships, art, dancing, community, self-compassion, vulnerability and laughter.
+Things that keep me nourished are yoga, rock climbing, high altitudes, poetry, travel, cultural criticism, down tempo electronica, being brave and taking risks, mutually beneficial relationships, surrealist art, dancing, community, self-compassion, self expression and festivals, vulnerability and laughter.